Scalar field dark matter with two components: combined approach from particle physics and cosmology

-Such classical scalar fields, as long as they are considered completely non-interacting with any other field or particle, save via the gravitational interaction, of course, can be incorporated to the Standard Model of particle physics (SM), along with the other dark matter scalar field models such as the axion or the Higgs-like, which, in the classical limit, can be also described as a complex scalar field with a scalar potential as given above but with different values of the parameters $\mu$ and $\sigma$.
-One can naturally ask, how much of them, axions or Higgs, can be present along with the classical one without spoiling the successes already obtained by the model which considers only the classical component.
+Such classical scalar fields, as long as they are considered completely noninteracting with any other field or particle, save via the gravitational interaction, of course, can be incorporated to the Standard Model (SM) of particle physics, along with the other dark matter scalar field models such as the axion or the Higgs-like, which, in the classical limit, can be also described as a complex scalar field with a scalar potential as given above but with different values of the parameters $\mu$ and $\sigma$.
+One can naturally ask how much of the axion or Higgs-like fields can be present along with the classical one, maintaining the general properties that make the single classical field appealing.

-The main goal of this paper is to shed light on this question and, therefore its consequences at cosmological scales.
-As mentioned above, matter classically described by a complex scalar field with very large values of the mass parameter, of the order of ${\rm eV}, \, {\rm keV}$, or even hundreds of ${\rm GeV}$ \cite{ParticleDataGroup:2020ssz, Espinoza:2018itz, OSQAR:2015qdv, Ehret:2010mh, GAMBIT:2018eea, LHCDarkMatterWorkingGroup:2018ufk, Graham:2013gfa, Robilliard:2007bq, Cameron:1993mr, GammeVT-969:2007pci, OSQAR:2007oyv, PVLAS:2007wzd, Marsh:2015xka} (corresponds to a wavelength of $10^{-7}, 10^{-10}, {\rm m}$ respectively) could exist in Nature as constituents of dark matter and be part of the general content of the Universe, but how much of an Higgs-like or an axion field could be a component of the evaluated dark matter?
+The main goal of this paper is to shed light on this question and, therefore, its consequences at cosmological scales.
+As mentioned above, matter classically described by a complex scalar field with very large values of the mass parameter, of the order of ${\rm eV}, \, {\rm keV}$, or even hundreds of ${\rm GeV}$ \cite{ParticleDataGroup:2020ssz, Espinoza:2018itz, OSQAR:2015qdv, Ehret:2010mh, GAMBIT:2018eea, LHCDarkMatterWorkingGroup:2018ufk, Graham:2013gfa, Robilliard:2007bq, Cameron:1993mr, GammeVT-969:2007pci, OSQAR:2007oyv, PVLAS:2007wzd, Marsh:2015xka} (corresponds to a wavelength of $10^{-7}, 10^{-10},10^{-18} {\rm m}$ respectively) could exist in nature as constituents of dark matter and be part of the general content of the Universe, but how much of a Higgs-like or an axion field could be considered as a component of the evaluated dark matter?
 Indeed, there is no reason to consider that the dark matter sector should be described by a single type of matter; we could have the classical as well as other scalar fields included in the computation of the dark matter density.
-Such considerations could reduce some pressure to the groups in direct search of dark matter, mentioned above, as long as heavier scalar fields, which are the ones usually searched for, might not be the total of the dark matter density and thus, the detection probability reduces in a significant amount.
+Such considerations could reduce some pressure to the groups in the direct search of dark matter, mentioned above, as long as heavier scalar fields, which are the ones usually searched for, might not be the total of the dark matter density, and thus the detection probability is reduced by in a significant amount.